GoingJu/Project_Moniker/README.md

       r1:   Is the 2nd occurrence of rename index, within the 3rd mutate index.
       udm:  Is a udm field
       31:   Was found on the 31st line of the file

-  Any string that is found inside of double quotes, and does not contain a value found in the keyword_mapping array will be considered a variable.
+  Any string that is found inside of double quotes, and does not contain a value found in the keyword_mapping or udm_keywords arrays will be considered a variable.
   For example the string contained on line 4:

       "test" => ""

   Would provide an output as: